MyInternships.in

 HTML <!DOCTYPE HTML> Tag

 Its main job is to make browsers render the page in standards mode.
-If the declaration is missing, browsers fall back to quirks mode, emulating legacy behaviour that can break modern CSS layout and box-model calculations.
+If the declaration is missing, browsers fall back to quirks mode, emulating legacy behaviour that can break the modern CSS box model and layout calculations.

 Syntax